 In sales, you must care about your prospects in order to build a long-lasting relationship with them.
 Empathy should come first rather than sales reps focusing on reaching their quota by misleading prospects to buy their products without thinking about the prospect’s concerns to resolve the issues within their organization.

 Need, pain, problems, and challenges are the first things to discuss with the prospect when qualifying a sales lead before talking about the budget.
 By empathizing and listening to their concerns, they are more likely to open up to you.
 This is your way of finding out whether there’s an opportunity for you to offer your product and show them how it can help them resolve their issues.

-There’s a modern lead qualification term, CHAMP: CHallenges, Authority, Money and Priority to ask to identify the buying process.
-These are the questions that a salesperson must ask to better qualify leads and close sales.
+There’s a modern lead qualification term, the CHAMP methodology.
+CHAMP: CHallenges, Authority, Money, and Priority to ask to identify the buying process.
+These are the questions that a salesperson must ask to better qualify leads, set up an appointment, and close sales.

-By asking for their challenges, you are gaining information and understanding your prospect’s current set up better and find out if they are worth pursuing or not.
+By asking for their challenges, you are gaining information and understanding your prospect’s current setup better, and finding out if they are worth pursuing or not.
 The following questions will help you determine if your products or services best fit their needs.

 - Do you have any challenges with your current solution that would consider you to change?

 - What areas in your business do you need help for?

 - What areas within your business are facing any challenges that needs help for?